Qu4ntumGuy/uptime-kuma-monitoring-task/README.md

-# git clone the repo
+# Git clone the repo
 # Run the bash file by :-
 sun bash monitoring.sh